Eleonwra/elcardiocc-baseline-ner/README.md

 - **Reproducibility:** To ensure deterministic results, a fixed random seed of `42` was used for all PyTorch, NumPy, and Python random operations.
 - **Tracking:** Experiment tracking, hyperparameter logging, and metric visualization were managed via **Weights & Biases (W&B)**.

+## Preprocessing
+Step,Method / Tool,Details
+Segmentation,Keyword-driven,Splits documents into sections based on clinical headers.
+Sentence Splitting,Stanza,Robust handling of Greek clinical abbreviations and irregular formats.
+Tokenization,WordPiece,Native mBERT tokenizer with a 384 token maximum length.

+## Training
+The baseline system is built on the cased multilingual BERT-base architecture.
+The model was fine-tuned with a token-level classification head to perform NER under the BIO2 tagging scheme.

 ## Inference

 **Subword-to-Entity Reconstruction**